illichso/courses/README.md

 Groovy - is included in JDK.
 Gradle - will be installed from gradle-wrapper
 Node - will be installed by Gradle.
+NPM - will be installed by Gradle.
+Fronted dependenices  - will be installed bt NPM.
 ```

 Run: